GiviMAD/rustpotter-wasm/README.md

 Web target version of this package is available here: [npm](https://www.npmjs.com/package/rustpotter-web).

-For a easy to use version of this package you can check [rustpotter-worklet](https://github.com/GiviMAD/rustpotter-worklet).
+For an easy to use version of this package you can check [rustpotter-worklet](https://github.com/GiviMAD/rustpotter-worklet).